Income Protection For Self Employed

 However, with personal protection, insurers pay claims tax-free as you pay premiums using income HMRC has already deducted tax from.

 Some benefits that are provided by employers are classed as a P11D / Benefit In Kind by HMRC.
-What this means is that the employee receiving the benefit has to pay additional tax on it.
-For example with Company Health Insurance.
+What this means is that the employee receiving the benefit has to pay additional tax on it (such as Company Health Insurance).

-If you’re company is paying for your Income Protection, the good news is this particular benefit isn’t classed as a P11D/Benefit In Kind, so there will be no additional tax to pay.
+If your company is paying for your Income Protection, the good news is this particular benefit isn’t classed as a P11D/Benefit In Kind, so there’ll be no additional tax to pay.

-When making a claim it is best to make the insurer aware as soon as you become too ill or injured to work.
-You will need to complete a claims form and the insurer will assess the medical evidence to approve it.
+When making a claim, it’s best to make the insurer aware as soon as you become too ill or injured to work.
+You’ll need to complete a claims form and the insurer will assess the medical and financial evidence to approve it.

-We have a claims team to support you through this process and make it as smooth as possible so you can focus on your recovery.
+We have a Support team to support you through this process and make it as smooth as possible so you can focus on your recovery.

 Neil’s Cancer Claim With British Friendly